fermyon/developer/content/spin/dynamic-configuration.md

 Spin can also use [libSQL](https://libsql.org/) databases accessed over HTTPS.  libSQL is fully compatible with SQLite but provides additional features including remote, distributed databases.

 > Spin does not provide libSQL access to file-based databases, only databases served over HTTPS.
+Specifically, Spin supports [the `sqld` libSQL server](https://github.com/libsql/sqld).

 To use libSQL, set `type = "libsql"` in your `runtime-config.toml` entry.
 You must then provide a `url` and authentication `token` instead of a file path.
 For example, this entry tells Spin to map the `default` database to a libSQL service running on `libsql.example.com`: